Prepare and load your own data

 You must specify the provenance details under sources.provenances; this field associates one of the provenances defined there to this file.

 Optional: Additional information about each contained in the CSV file.
-Currently, four properties are supported:
+Currently, the following properties are supported:

 • unit: The unit of measurement used in the observations.
 This is a string representing a currency, area, weight, volume, etc. For example, SquareFoot, USD, Barrel, etc.